manodeep/Corrfunc/README.rst

 Alternative
 -----------

 The python package is directly installable via ``pip install Corrfunc``.
+However, in that case you will lose the ability to recompile the code according to your needs.
+Not recommended unless you are desperate (i.e., `email me <mailto:manodeep@gmail.com>`__ if you are having install issues).

 Installation notes
 ------------------